lmharlem/python-api-challenge/README.md

 #### This Python script visualizes the weather of 500+ cities around the world of varying distances from the equator.

 ## Part 1 - WeatherPy
-#### Ihis script creates a series of scatter plots to showcase the following relationships:
+#### This script creates a series of scatter plots to showcase the following relationships:
  - Temperature (F) vs. Latitude
  - Humidity (%) vs. Latitude
  - Cloudiness (%) vs. Latitude